Add an Internet Access Rule

 If configured destinations include Application Lists, Application Categories, or individual applications selected from Application Categories that support the ability to control uploads, downloads, posting, or sharing without entirely blocking access to the application, you will see the Advanced Application Controls section.

-See Advanced Application Controls.
+For more information, see Advanced Application Controls.

 Security Control Options